OpenVidu/openvidu-pro-clustering/kubernetes/README.md

 In AWS, the ingress controller will create a LoadBalancer, configure your DNS provider to point to this URL.

 In GCE, the ingress controller will create a public IP you can use with https://nip.io.

+In minikube you can create a DNS entry pointing to the virtual machine or just simply update the `/etc/hosts` file.
+This is useful for testing in your local network.
+Alternativelly, you can use https://nip.io.

 ### Storage